mcharouk/aws/DiscoveryDays/Demo.md

+# Bedrock Demo

+* Better to make the demo in us-east-1 because image generation is currently not available in eu-west-3 region

+## Text

 * [Original blog post](https://www.aboutamazon.com/news/aws/generative-ai-is-the-future)
+* Go on Bedrock -> Chat/Text
+* Select Mode : Single Prompt
+* Select Nova Lite model
-* Use Amazon Titan to summarize this text
+* copy this text

 ```
 Summarize this text for me in a few bullet points.